chocolatey/chocolatey-workshop-internalizer/README.md

-# Chocolatey Workshop - Interalizer
+# Chocolatey Workshop - Internalizer

 This is the material for the workshop "Setting up Internal Chocolatey Deployments" written by Gary Ewan Park and Paul Broadwith.